PrinuVinod/ayyiye-khaiye/README.md

 5. **Scalability:**
    - The application is designed to scale with additional features, such as real-time updates, and integration with a backend database for persistent storage of menu items and orders.

-6. **User Authentication:**
-   - Secure user authentication ensures that only authorized users can place orders, enhancing the security of the platform.
+6. **Interactive User Interface:**
+   - An interactive and visually appealing UI enhances user engagement, making the ordering process enjoyable and straightforward.

 7. **Mobile Responsiveness:**
    - The application is optimized for various devices, providing a consistent and user-friendly experience across desktops, tablets, and smartphones.

-8. **Interactive User Interface:**
-   - An interactive and visually appealing UI enhances user engagement, making the ordering process enjoyable and straightforward.

 ## Routes
 For Routes, check out